K3vlarUK/w3d2_PG_Homework_Questions/homework.md

 Instance variables require creation of the objects and use of instance variables for updating and saving.
 Whereas the class methods are being used to search for/create something that may not exist, for example it may be used simply to clear the whole table in the delete_all method.

 ##### Q8.
 What type of data structure is returned by calls to `db.exec_prepared()`?
 In the `save` method, how do we access the id from the returned data structure?
 A PostGres Result Object.
-(Array like object with things like Tuples = etc etc)
+(Array like object with things like Tuples = etc etc) ...
+It is returned in the save method by accessing the first element in the array like object which has the key pulled from it.

 ##### Q9.
 Why do we use prepared statements when performing database operations?
 It makes things much faster when updating/saving multiple objects.
 Also it helps protect against sql injection attacks.